"Like Portishead's Beth Gibbons, Heidelberg dishes out dark-hued affairs of the heart with stinging, deadpan poise" (The Quietus)

 Heidelberg has appeared live at the London Jazz Festival, North Sea Jazz Festival, Bimhuis, La Cigale, Royal Festival Hall, Union Chapel, Manchester Jazz Festival, Dunkers Kulturhus, InJazz Festival, LantarenVenster, Paradox Tilburg, Live on BBC Radio 3, Umea Jazz Festival, So What's Next Festival, among others.
 But she also enjoys more DIY and intimate performance contexts where experimentation can thrive.

 Heidelberg's other collaborations include work with celebrated composer Lina Lapelyte on 'Candy Shop' which has toured the UK, including performances at Glasgow Counterflows festival and the Queen Elizabeth Hall, and 'Mouthpiece' by Jennifer Bell, a performance for a cappella voices which has been performed in Bristol, live on the BBC and at the Houses of Parliament.
+She has also featured in radio plays and productions such as 'Common Wealth': a production for Deutschlandfunk Kultur.

 She also leads workshops in songwriting and composition, facilitating workshops across the UK, Northern Ireland and India, with a special interest as a mentor empowering young women to express themselves through music.